RedHoven/trajectory-scanning/README.md

-# Trace Monitoring
+# Trajectory Scanning

-`trace-monitoring` is a small CLI for analyzing message trajectories from local JSON files or remote Docent runs.
+`trajectory-scanning` is a small CLI for analyzing message trajectories from local JSON files or remote Docent runs.
 It counts how many messages belong to each role (`system`, `user`, `assistant`, `tool`) and presents the result either as a human-readable terminal report or as structured JSON.

 ![Demo](data/demo.png)